upitroma/nodejsBasicHttpServer/README.md

-# NTI_CTF_cakeClicker
+# NodejsBasicHttpServer
-a clicker game based ctf challenge
+a framework for my future projects
  ## how to run
  1. install nodejs
- 2. (optional) edit index.js change lines 3 and 7 to whatever port you want.
-Remember you need root access to use port 80.
+ 2. (optional) edit PORT in index.js
  3. run ```node index.js```.